 Attackers aren’t the only concern.
 If you lose the wallet and your private keys, you’ll also lose access to all your Bitcoin.
 That’s why it’s important to have backup copies of your Bitcoin wallet, too—just like you’d have backup copies of any important data.

 If Bitcoin was being widely used for payments, a Bitcoin wallet is the program you’d use to send and receive Bitcoin for day-to-day transactions, too.
 You might want to store only a small amount of Bitcoin in a wallet you carry with you—for example, on your phone—and leave a larger amount of Bitcoin in a more secure location, similar to how you don’t carry your life savings in cash in your physical wallet.
 There are some websites that accept cryptocurrency payments, however, Bitcoin is largely being used for speculative investing at the moment.

-In addition to typical software Bitcoin wallets you might run on a PC or phone, there are hardware-based Bitcoin wallets like the TREZOR.
+In addition to typical software Bitcoin wallets you might run on a PC or phone, there are hardware-based Bitcoin wallets like the Trezor or Ledger.
 You could also use a paper Bitcoin wallet, which has a public Bitcoin address and private key printed on it.
 This is effectively an offline Bitcoin wallet, and you could store it in a safe or other secure location without worrying that it could be compromised by malware running on your PC.
 Of course, anyone who acquired the piece of paper would have the ability to spend your Bitcoin.

 What Is a Bitcoin Exchange?